 Ingredients and substitutions

 • Vegan chocolate: I find that vegan chocolate chips work the best.
 They are easy to find and inexpensive.
-Trader Joe’s has a vegan variety, and the Enjoy Life brand is always a great choice if you are giving them to anyone with food allergies.
+Trader Joe’s offers a vegan variety, and Enjoy Life is always a great choice if you are giving them to anyone with food allergies.

-• Oil: Adding some refined coconut oil, vegan butter, or shortening helps the chocolate melt, makes it smooth and creamy, keeps it from getting too hard once it cools, and just gives it a nice rich flavor.
-(Use refined coconut oil so your chocolate doesn’t have a coconut flavor).
+• Oil: Adding refined coconut oil, vegan butter, or shortening helps the chocolate melt, makes it smooth and creamy, prevents it from becoming too hard when it cools, and imparts a rich flavor.
+(Use refined coconut oil so your chocolate doesn’t have a coconut flavor.)

-• Fillings and garnish: Any fillings listed above and anything that you want to use to decorate.
+• Fillings and garnish: Any fillings listed above, plus anything you want to use for decoration.

 Tempering chocolate

-Tempering chocolate is a method for making your chocolate shiny and flawless after it has been melted and then hardens again.
-This is achieved by melting the chocolate slowly and getting it to a temperature of 46° C, then lowering the temperature to 26 ° C, and then raising it to 32° C again before putting it into molds.
-This is a helpful video that explains the process.
+Tempering chocolate is a method for making it shiny and smooth after it has been melted and then hardened again.
+This is achieved by melting the chocolate slowly to 46 °C, then lowering it to 26°C, then raising it to 32 °C again before placing it in molds.
+This helpful video explains the process.

-Note: I never get too technical with these chocolates and they still come out well.
-I’m not a perfectionist though, so if you want yours to have the absolute perfect shine, you need to temper your chocolate properly.
-I have found that by simply heating the chocolate slowly until smooth and shiny and then allowing it to cool back down until it’s slightly thick and sticky, the chocolate gets tempered enough.
+Note: I never get too technical with these chocolates, and they still come out well.
+I’m not a perfectionist, though, so if you want yours to have the absolute perfect shine, you need to temper your chocolate properly.
+I have found that by heating the chocolate slowly until smooth and shiny, then allowing it to cool until it’s slightly thick and sticky, the chocolate is sufficiently tempered.

 Vegan chocolate chips melted with coconut oil.